 Anti-Spoofing for IoT

 Internet of Things or IoT is a technology that interconnects physical objects and systems by embedding sensors, software and data exchange capabilities in them.
-The first IoT device was introduced in the 1980s, when a group of students at Carnegie Melon University “taught” a Coca-Cola vending machine to send out a signal if it was out of coke cans.
+The first IoT device was introduced in the 1980s, when a group of students at Carnegie Melon University "taught" a Coca-Cola vending machine to send out a signal if it was out of soda cans.
 The term itself was coined in 1999 by Kevin Ashton — a pioneer RFID (Radio Frequency Identification) researcher.

 IoT has a major application in smart home systems, whereby users can control different home functions like security, lighting, temperature etc. remotely using smart devices.
 In the early 2000s, smart home systems, based on IoT principles, were relatively unknown.
 They became a mainstream phenomenon after the release of Google Home in 2016, initiating the Internet of Things era.
 Smart hubs like Google Home or Amazon Echo were launched, and allowed users to access a multitude of domestic appliances remotely: lights, thermostats, surveillance cameras, sound systems, home security and so on.

 It is estimated that by 2020, there were already 38 billion IoT devices in use around the world and the number is expected to grow to 83 billion by 2024.
 (By Juniper Research).
 Since IoT technology often makes use of biometric recognition for security and control of connected devices, it naturally attracted the attention of malicious actors who sought to use spoofing attacks to gain access to these devices.
+In turn, it gave a spark to the antispoofing for IoT development.

 Threats Presented by the IoT Vulnerabilities

-Internet of Things allows users to control multiple gadgets through online and remote access.
+As mentioned by the facial antispoofing Wiki, Internet of Things allows users to control multiple gadgets through online and remote access.
 The key to this control is a regular smartphone.
 IoT devices as well as many apps designed for them contain a significant amount of sensitive user data, and are therefore, highly vulnerable to attacks.
 These vulnerabilities can be mitigated by hardware-related constrains, however, adding extra security components to smart control apps and systems would become expensive for an average user.

 Hence, the threat to IoT security due to inherent weaknesses of the devices and systems, has persisted.
 For instance, in 2020 it was reported that IoT devices presented a major flaw, which made Bluetooth spoofing possible.